 Can someone apply for admission without all the prerequisites completed?

-The admissions process is designed to allow individuals to make application to the program as long as all prerequisite courses are completed by the time of enrollment into the program.
+The admissions process is designed to allow individuals to apply to the program as long as all prerequisite courses are completed by the time of enrollment into the program.
 This means that all course requirements must be completed no later than the end of the spring semester of the academic year to which they are seeking entry.

 When is the latest I can complete the prerequisite courses and still apply for admission?